waddella/tclImageScale/README.md

 make
 ~~~

+If you get an error then you probably have the wrong default `Tcl`
+version (e.g. 8.4, look for` wish8.4`).
+The `ImageScale` extension
-Note that the `ImageScale` extension requires `Tcl` and `Tk`
-version 8.5 or higher.
-If the `./configure` picks up a `Tcl` build
+requires `Tcl` and `Tk` version 8.5 or higher.
+If the `./configure`
-with a lower version then one needs to specify the path to the `Tcl`
+picks up a `Tcl` build with a lower version then one needs to specify
-and `Tk` `tkConfig.sh` and `tclConfig.sh` files (for version 8.5
+the path to the `Tcl` and `Tk` `tkConfig.sh` and `tclConfig.sh` files
-or 8.6) explicitly.
+(for version 8.5 or 8.6) explicitly.
+Use `locate tkConfig.sh` to find
+the correct path.
 For example, in OS X the following configure call
 might be necessary

 ~~~
-./configure --with-tcl=/Library/Frameworks/Tcl.framework/Versions/8.6/ \
+./configure --with-tcl=/usr/local/lib/ --with-tk=/usr/local/lib/
-	--with-tk=/Library/Frameworks/Tk.framework/Versions/8.6/
+make
 ~~~

 To test whether the `C` extension is working run